angular/angular/aio/content/guide/deployment.md

 The `browserslist` configuration allows you to ignore browsers without ES2015 support.
 In this case, a single build is produced.

-If you `browserslist` configuration includes support for any browsers without ES2015 support, the build `target` in the TypeScript configuration determines whether the build will support differential loading.
+If your `browserslist` configuration includes support for any legacy browsers, the build target in the TypeScript configuration determines whether the build will support differential loading.

 {@a configuration-table }